NorfairKing/smos/smos-docs-site/content/pages/directories.markdown

 ---
 title: Directories in a workflow
+description: An overview of the directories that you can expect to have in your Smos workflow directory
 ---

 The `smos` TUI and the `smos-query` executable use certain directories to function correctly and efficiently.